Galactosemia: Cause

 Lactose in food (such as dairy products) is broken down by the enzyme lactase into glucose and galactose.
-In individuals with galactosemia, the enzymes needed for further metabolism of galactose (Galactokinase and galactose-1-phosphate uridyltransferase) are severely diminished or missing entirely, leading to toxic levels of galactose or galactose 1-phosphate (depending on which enzyme is missing) in various tissues as in the case of classic galactosemia, resulting in hepatomegaly (an enlarged liver), cirrhosis, kidney failure, cataracts, vomiting, seizure, low blood sugar (hypoglycemia), lethargy, brain damage, and ovarian failure.
+In individuals with galactosemia, the enzymes needed for further metabolism of galactose (galactokinase and galactose-1-phosphate uridyltransferase) are severely diminished or missing entirely, leading to toxic levels of galactose or galactose 1-phosphate (depending on which enzyme is missing) in various tissues as in the case of classic galactosemia, resulting in hepatomegaly (an enlarged liver), cirrhosis, kidney failure, cataracts, vomiting, seizure, low blood sugar (hypoglycemia), lethargy, brain damage, and ovarian failure.
 Without treatment, mortality in infants with galactosemia is about 75%.

 Galactosemia is inherited in an autosomal recessive manner, meaning a child must inherit one defective gene from each parent to show the disease.
 Heterozygotes are carriers, because they inherit one normal gene and one defective gene.
 Carriers show no symptoms of galactosemia.

 Accumulation of galactose

 Reduction to galactitol

 In galactosemic patients, the accumulation of galactose becomes the substrate for enzymes that catalyze the polyol pathway of carbohydrate metabolism.
 The first reaction of this pathway is the reduction of aldoses, types of sugars including galactose, to sugar alcohols.
 Recent data suggests that aldose reductase is the enzyme responsible for the primary stage of this pathway.
 Therefore, aldose reductase reduces galactose to its sugar alcohol form, galactitol.
 Galactitol, however, is not a suitable substrate for the next enzyme in the polyol pathway, polyol dehydrogenase.
 Thus, galactitol accumulates in body tissues and is excreted in the urine of galactosemic patients.
-Accumulation of galactitol has been attributed to many of the negative effects of galactosemia, and high concentrations of galactitol have been found in people with classic galactosemia (GALT deficiency or Galactose-1-phosphate uridylyltransferase deficiency), galactokinase deficiency, and epimerase deficiency with glucose.
+Many of the negative effects of galactosemia have been attributed to accumulation of galactitol, and high concentrations of galactitol have been found in people with classic galactosemia (GALT deficiency or galactose-1-phosphate uridylyltransferase deficiency), galactokinase deficiency, and epimerase deficiency with glucose.

 Oxidation to galactonate

 Accumulated galactose can also undergo an alternative reaction: Oxidation to galactonate.
 The mechanism of galactonate formation is still unclear.
 However, recent studies suggest that galactose dehydrogenase is responsible for converting galactose to galactonolactone, which then spontaneously or enzymatically converts to galactonate.
 Once formed, galactonate may enter the pentose phosphate pathway.
-Thus, Oxidation to galactonate serves as an alternate pathway for metabolizing galactose.
+Thus, oxidation to galactonate serves as an alternate pathway for metabolizing galactose.
 This oxidative pathway renders accumulated galactonate less harmful than accumulated galactitol.